 All of these pointers should be used in conjunction with one another, to ensure the safety of your baby.
 With the awareness and research there currently is for SIDS, the number of babies suffering from it has dramatically reduced.
 Being aware of these factors will help you in your SIDS prevention.

 Although having your baby sleep on their back is extremely important in reducing the risk of SIDS, this can sometimes have an adverse effect of creating a flattening on your baby’s head.
-This can usually be counteracted with safe repositioning techniques, but book a free consultation with us today to see if your baby would benefit from further treatment.
+This can usually be counteracted with safe repositioning techniques, but book a free pre-assessment with us today to see if your baby would benefit from further treatment.